-If you could see the page then you have successfully installed Apache on to you server
+If you could see the page then you have successfully installed Apache on to your server

 Step 7: Set for startUP configuration

-As we have installed Apache and its up so make it get start automatically after every reboot you have to run following commands and your Apache server will start automatically when the server is rebooted.
+As we have installed Apache and it up so makes it get start automatically after every reboot you have to run the following commands and your Apache server will start automatically when the server is rebooted.